turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 ```

 You'll notice that instead of "`class`", we're using a "`className`" attribute on our `<main>` element.
 Why do you think this is?

-The answer lies with JSX: because we're writing JavaScript + XML, and not true HTML, we can't use "`class`" because "`class`" is already a reserved JavaScript word!
-So, we're using "`className`" instead.

 ### App.js state